 How can I make my payment for the retreat?

 We can accept payment by bank transfer in US dollars, Euros or Pounds Stirling through TransferWise.
-We can also accept payments through PayPal if necessary.
 The retreat is priced in US dollars, but we can accept the payment in other currencies at the official exchange rate on the day of payment.

 Do I need to learn Spanish?